 I didn’t want to write this article.
-I’ve sat on the topic for two weeks now, staring at the headline I typed on my laptop, wondering if I had any right to write about this topic at all.
+I thought about the topic for two weeks, staring at the headline, wondering if I had any right to write about this topic at all.

 You see, up until two weeks ago it was easy to claim I was a leader.
 I showed up everyday, encouraged people, did my job, watched the bottom line, did normal bosslike things.